maskalev/maskalev.github.io/docs/_posts/blog/2025/03/29/2025-03-29-using-mutable-objects-as-a-default-argument.md

 [1]
 >>> foo()
 [1]
->>> # Caveat: someone could pass 'None' explicitly — which might not be what you want.
 ```
+Caveat: someone could pass `None` explicitly — which might not be what you want.

 ### The best solution!
 For full control, define a unique placeholder object that no one can accidentally pass in.